POLICY NUMBER: POL-F17-001, REV. 01

 - The regulation provides for varied levels of reporting and analysis of leases based on levels of materiality;

 - Rental Agreements are considered a form of lease financing and fall under the procedures outlined in this Lease Financing Policy.

-- It is the responsibility of all departments to ensure that they involve the Director of Finance in all leasing transactions;
+- It is the responsibility of all departments to ensure that they involve the Treasurer in all leasing transactions;

-- It is the responsibility of the Director of Finance to ensure that due diligence, as set out in provincial regulations, occurs in all such transactions;
+- It is the responsibility of the Treasurer to ensure that due diligence, as set out in provincial regulations, occurs in all such transactions;

-- It is the responsibility of the Director of Finance to report to City Council on lease financing arrangements that are deemed material and impact the debt and financial obligation authority as set out in the Procurement Policy.
+- It is the responsibility of the Treasurer to report to City Council on lease financing arrangements that are deemed material and impact the debt and financial obligation authority as set out in the Procurement Policy.

 In the event that the City of Sarnia enters into leasing transactions, the following approach will be taken: